 Undertaking a thoughtful and comprehensive update of a community's Plan of Conservation and Development is a way that a town plans for its future.
-While it is a mandate from the State of Connecticut for towns to have and update their Plan every 10 years, it is clearly more than just a State of Connecticut mandate.
-It is a way of assessing a town's current situation and circumstances, understanding important issues, and setting goals and policies and action items that will guide future conservation and growth.
+While it is a mandate from the State of Connecticut for towns to have and update their plan every ten years, it is clearly more than just a state requirement.
+It is a way of assessing a town's current situation and circumstances, understanding important issues, and setting goals, policies, and action items that will guide future conservation and growth.